Fanjie-Li/Curriculum-Vitae/content/project/data-science-education/index.md

 Principle Investigator: Dr. Xiao Hu
 {{% /callout %}}

-This teaching development project aims to enhance the interdisciplinary and internationalized learning experience in the B.A.Sc.
+This teaching development project aims to enhance the interdisciplinary and internationalized (I&I) learning experience in the B.A.Sc.
 Social Data Science program.

 **Current Duties:**